epicluckycoin/smartcontract/README.md

 This contract exploits the weak randomness of future blockhashes.
 The minting is bound to wei, so even if a miner gets 50.1/49.9, then the miner has a slightly better exchange rate of a bit adove 1:10'000 ELC.
-During the transfer, you can get a pot, which has on average the value of 0.2 ETH, which is way below the 5 ETH a miner would get.
+During the transfer, you can get a pot, which has on average the value of 0.2 ETH, which is way below the ~3 ETH a miner would get.
 However, there is a worst case, where for a long period of time every transaction is more than 1h apart.
 Then the pot will be larger.
-However, we don't believe it will reach 5ETH as otherwise, many transaction are necessary.
+However, we don't believe it will reach ~3 ETH as otherwise, many transaction are necessary.